paulroth3d/jupyter-ijavascript-utils/README.md

 # What's New

+* 1.32 - Array.indexify to identify sections within a 1d array into a hierarchy.
 * 1.31 - harden Array.transpose for arrays with nulls, and Table.generateTSV
 * 1.30 - add Format.wordWrap and Format.lineCount
 * 1.29 - Updated TableGenerator.format method